brandur/sorg/content/drafts/mongodb.md

 Through various pieces of commentary online, I get the feeling that many developers understand that MongoDB is somewhat suspect, but not for the right reasons.
-I don't think that the use of MongoDB in any sort of system, be it development or production, is ever appropriate, and I'll run through the reasons why, but only after first addressing some of its aspects that take the lion's share of the criticism, but are not its most serious drawbacks.
+I don't think that the use of MongoDB in any sort of system, be it development or production, is ever appropriate, and here I'll enumerate the reasons why.

 Migrating between data stores is an incredibly costly project, so I write this with the hope that it might help some nascent projects and companies avoid